 In addition to using lecture capture for in-class recordings, you can also use it to record content before class to prepare students for a discussion topic and after class to explain assignments.

-You can "publish" your recorded captures to your Blackboard course site or you can share your captures outside of Blackboard with your class as well as a wider audience.
+You can "publish" your recorded captures to your Canvas or Blackboard course site or you can share your captures outside of your course site with your class as well as a wider audience.

 Faculty can record their course lectures and presentations using Echo360 software, which is installed on all classroom computers on the Main Campus and the Medical Center.
 Echo360 will record your voice and whatever you display on the computer screen, including slides, websites, and other media.
 Wireless microphones are available for faculty to use in many classrooms.
 Faculty can initiate and stop the recording process for each class or request that all classes be automatically captured.